Ecuador

 xecuadorrainforestcanopytreejunglevines_0.jpg.pagespeed.ic_.bDVoEFyYsScopy

-This morning, we'll take a 30-minute commercial flight to Puerto Francisco de Orellana "El Coca".
-We'll be whisked from the airport to the Napo River, where we'll board a motorized canoe heading downriver on the beginning of an unforgettable experience in the Amazon rainforest.
-Staff will help with luggage - just take care of your carry-items.
+This morning, we'll take a 30-minute flight to Puerto Francisco de Orellana, aka "El Coca".
+We'll be whisked from the airport to the Napo River, where we'll board a motorized canoe heading downriver at the beginning of an unforgettable experience in the Amazon rainforest.
+Staff will help with our larger luggage - you just have to take care of your carry-on items.

-After a rest, time to unpack, and a briefing from one of the naturalist guides, we'll walk down the Matapalo Charapa Trail.
-We'll stroll under immense strangler fig and mahogany trees while our guides share their knowledge of the flora and fauna.
-At this time of day, soft natural light shines through the canopy, and the diurnal and nocturnal animals are beginning their daily transitional activities.
+After we unpack, rest, and gather for a briefing from one of the naturalist guides, we'll walk down the Matapalo Charapa Trail.
+As we stroll under immense strangler fig and mahogany trees, our guides will share their knowledge of the flora and fauna.
+At this time, soft natural light shines through the canopy, and the diurnal and nocturnal animals are beginning their daily transitional activities.

-After dinner, Garza Cocha Lagoon is an excellent place for a night canoe ride to search for caimans, bats, owls, and night mammals with the help of a spotlight.
-There are also wonderful opportunities for stargazing if the night sky is clear!
+After dinner, Garza Cocha Lagoon is an excellent place for a night canoe ride to search for caimans, bats, owls, and nocturnal mammals with the help of a spotlight.
+There are also excellent opportunities for stargazing if the night sky is clear!

 Included